chirag23177/Bank-Management-System/README.md

     - `/transfer-funds` – Executes a transaction that locks account tables, updates balances, and records transaction history.
   - **Employee Endpoints:**
     - `/employee/:employeeid` – Fetch employee details.
+    - `/users-by-bank/:bankId` – Fetch users associated with a specific bank.
+    - `/accounts/:bankId/:userId` – Fetch accounts for a user in a specific bank.
+    - `/issue-loan` – Issue a loan to a user.
   - **Custom Query Endpoint:**
     - `/custom-query` – Allows execution of custom SQL queries.